joshbegley/nyt-latest/README.md

 https://www.nytimes.com/video/world/asia/100000011067535/-ukraine-russia-attack-missiles-patriot.html

 **Spain Installs Floating Barrier in Ceuta After Influx of Migrants**\
-`Most of those who surged into the territory, a Spanish exclave in Africa, have returned across the border to Morocco.
+`Most of those who came to the territory, a Spanish exclave in Africa, have returned across the border to Morocco.
 At least 67 people died trying to enter, the authorities said.`\
 https://www.nytimes.com/2026/08/01/world/europe/spain-ceuta-migrants-morocco-border.html

 **Fui a la Amazonia para volar en un avión del siglo pasado**\